finnjames/fsjx.netlify/README.md

-# fsj.x (netlify)
+# fsj.xyz (netlify)

-The rewrite of my site, partially intended to try out Netlify.
+The rewrite of my site, partially intended to try out Netlify, Vue, and possibly Nuxt.